Improving user retention for Microsoft 365

 3

-Determine how competitors handle cancellations and retention efforts.
+Determine how other services handle cancellation and retention.

 Research methods